prathamesh-sonpatki/otel-filters-demo/README.md

     endpoint: "<Cluster 2>" # Replace with backend 2 URL
 ```

-Start the setup using `docker-compose up`
+- Start the setup using `docker-compose up`.
+- Try hitting cURL requests to `localhost:9000/hello` and `localhost:9000/world` multiple times to generate time series for app metrics.

-Observe the metrics on `localhost:8888/metrics` and update the filter configuration in the `otel-collector-config.yaml`
+- Observe the metrics on `localhost:8000/metrics` and update the filter configuration in the `otel-collector-config.yaml`.

 ```yaml